Looking for autism statistics worldwide?

 10. The average age for diagnosis in the US is 4 years

-11. Rates of autism are higher for white children than they are for other ethnic groups
+11. Autism rates worldwide are higher for white children than they are for other ethnic groups

 12. However, diagnosis of other ethnic groups often happens later and less often than it does for white families